telaak/TES3MP-map/README.md

 | `parseImages.js` | Automates cycling through head/hair combos in a browser scene capturing PNGs with a green background. |
 | `crop.js` | Removes chroma green (#00FF00) & autocrops to content using `replace-color` + Jimp. |

-Pre-generated processed head icon assets are checked in at `next/public/heads/`.
-The application serves these directly; regenerate only if you add new head/hair combinations or want different processing (tolerance, sizing, etc.).
+Pre-generated  head icon assets can be found at `next/public/heads/`.
+There should be no need to re-generate these (also the original site is down)

 Basic usage:
 ```bash